pgfearo/xmlspectrum/app/readme.txt

 XMLSpectrum
 -----------

-XSLT 2.0 stylesheet adds syntax-highlighting for plain-text XPath, XSLT 2.0 and XSD 1.1 files
+XSLT 2.0 stylesheet that adds syntax-highlighting to plain-text XPath, XSLT 2.0 and XSD 1.1 files An indentation option is available for XSLT, XSD or other XML vocabularies (line feeds not added)

+Command line options required when using the Saxon Processor

    1. Use -s:[stylesheet] to set the stylesheet path
    2. Use -it:main to set the inital template to 'main'

+XSLT parameters when using highlight-file.xsl implementation
+Syntax: [param-name]=[param-value]

-   3. Use XSLT parameter 'sourcepath' to set the path to the file URL to be highlighted
+   3. 'sourcepath' sets the path to the file URL to be highlighted
-   3. [optional] Use light-theme='yes' XSLT parameter for CSS with white-background theme
-   4. [optional] Use css-path='[path]' to set CSS link path and inhibit creation of CSS file
+   4. 'light-theme' [yes|no] Sets generated CSS background color theme - default:no
+   5. 'indent'      [yes|no] Adds indentation - default:no
+   5. 'css-path'  set URL for external CSS link element in output HTML

 Themes